The donkey gate in Bruges

 Typically for this gate is that it is completely surrounded by water, just like the Smeden gate.
 Today the gate is only used by pedestrians and cyclists.
 The gate was formerly also referred to as the Ostend Gate because people crossing the gate ran into the road to the city by the coast, Ostend.

-Today the gate houses the administration of Anima Eterna, the orchestra of Jos Van Immerseel.
-This music group is the resident orchestra of the concert building of Bruges.
+Today the gatehouse houses the administration of Anima Eterna, this music group is the resident orchestra of the city of Bruges.